iambumblehead/fnguard/README.md

 }
 ```

 Use `fnguard` to throw a type-related error message when a function is called with wrong params.
 This is useful when refactoring bigger javascript codebases for which you have no unit-tests.
 Simplified rules are used to determine type.
-For example, native javascript will return `true` here:
+For example, native javascript returns `true` here:
 ```javascript
 typeof null === 'object' && typeof [] === 'object'
 ```